boschrexroth/ctrlx-automation-sdk/samples-net/README.md

 __Pros:__

-+ The Data Layer is managaging your node hierarchy: No implementation of _OnBrowse()_ required (return DL_UNSUPPORTED or DL_OK with an empty list).
++ The Data Layer is managing your node hierarchy: No implementation of _OnBrowse()_ required (return DL_UNSUPPORTED or DL_OK with an empty list).

 __Contras:__

-+ Not efficent for a large/very large set of nodes to handle.
++ Not efficient for a large/very large set of nodes to handle.

 __Samples:__